cyberbotics/webots-doc/guide/web-scene.md

 All the graphical nodes (Box, Sphere, Appearance, Material, ImageTexture, Light, Transform, etc.) are supported.

 The rendering of the Webots player is done using the [X3DOM](http://www.x3dom.org) Web standard.
-It may occur that the rendering is not strictly equivalent, mainly in term of shadows, lighting, and material rendering, because our both implementations of the `X3D` standard may differ.
+It may occur that the rendering is not strictly equivalent, because our both implementations of the `X3D` standard may differ.

+Particularly:

+- Webots uses additive stencil shadows, while `X3DOM` uses experimental shader-based shadows.
+The `X3DOM` shadows may have aliasing artifacts or can appear brighter than the Webots ones.

 ### Remarks on the used Technologies and their Limitations